 - In the semester prior to graduation, an FBI and Arkansas State Police background check must be submitted to the ASBN before students are allowed to sit for the NCLEX-PN® (national licensure exam).

 - Upon successful completion of the practical nursing program and successful completion of the NCLEX-PN® students can be employed as a Licensed Practical Nurse in healthcare facilities such as hospitals, medical clinics, nursing homes, home health agencies, public schools, mental health facilities, and industrial plants.

 - Because students should plan on studying most of the time, they should plan to work as little as possible.

 - Students required to take remedial courses must follow the UACCM Student Success Plan.

-All students admitted to the Nursing program must read the Arkansas Nurse Practice Act, ACA §17-87-312, (provided in the Nursing Student Program Guide) and submit a signed statement indicating that they understand that graduating from a nursing program in Arkansas does not assure the Arkansas State Board of Nursing’s approval to take the licensure examination.
+- All students admitted to the Nursing program must read both Arkansas Nurse Practice Act, ACA §17-87-312 for criminal background checks and §17-3-102 for licensing restrations based on criminal recores and sign statements indicating that they understand that graduating from a nursing program in Arkansas does not assure the Arkansas State Board of Nursing’s approval to take the licensure examination.

 - All students should be aware that graduating from a nursing program in Arkansas does not assure the Arkansas State Board of Nursing’s approval to take the licensure examination.
 There is a possibility you could complete the nursing program, but be barred from taking board exams for licensure.
 Completion of the program does not guarantee you will be granted licensure to practice as a nurse.